greg-raven/Impeachment-Chronicles/_posts/2020-11-03-trump-a-dictator.md

 Bill Clinton compared Donald Trump with foreign dictators and warned about the dangers of his repeated sowing of distrust in the media:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/X7flefV8tec?si=5B17IOqY7SEC3aah" title="Bill Clinton lying about Trump and immigration" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/X7flefV8tec?si=5B17IOqY7SEC3aah" title="Bill Clinton lying about Trump and immigration" allowfullscreen></iframe>

 **6\.
 Glenn Beck: 'Trump is a dangerous man'**